OSOT Awards Program

 OSOT's Life Members include:

-Thelma Cardwell, Ethel Clark, Helen Levesconte, Barbara Posthuma, Ann Richards, Isobel Robinson, Helen Smith, are Honourary Life members now sadly missed.
+Debbie Hebert, Thelma Cardwell, Ethel Clark, Sheila Irvine, Helen Levesconte, Barbara Posthuma, Ann Richards, Isobel Robinson, and Helen Smith, are Honourary Life members now sadly missed.

 View The Honourary Life Membership Award Nomination Form.